CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

 ## Setup

-> Before you start this lab, you will need to create an Azure Cosmos DB database and collection that you will use throughout the lab.
-You will also use the **Data Migration Tool** to import existing data into your collection.
+> Before you start this lab, you will need to create an Azure Cosmos DB database and Container that you will use throughout the lab.
+You will also use the **Data Migration Tool** to import existing data into your Container.

-### Create Azure Cosmos DB Database and Collection
+### Create Azure Cosmos DB Database and Container

-*You will now create a database and collection within your Azure Cosmos DB account.*
+*You will now create a database and Container within your Azure Cosmos DB account.*

 1. On the left side of the portal, click the **Resource groups** link.